DAWZayas-Projects/GOMEZ-CABEZUELO-ADRIAN/README.md

-# Project with koa2, redux and react
+# Node for everyone

 Application for uploading files via ftp and have a record
+Technology:
 * Koa2
 * Redux
 * React